 The black line in the graph indicates the total active member covered payroll in the Program and is read using the right-hand axis of the graph.
-Generally, it has been gradually increasing or steady since 2001.
+Generally, it has been gradually increasing or steady since 2001, with the exception of the larger increases in FYE 2021 and 2024.